 Frequently Asked Questions

 COLM will use the following policy, adapted from NeurIPS: 'Non-anonymous preprints (on arXiv, social media, websites, etc.) are permitted.
-We recommend you indicate “preprint”, rather than the “final” option int he template (the template currently doesn't support it, bu there's a gist to help you).
+We recommend you indicate “preprint”, rather than the “final” option int he template.
 Reviewers will be instructed not to actively look for such preprints, but encountering them will not constitute a conflict of interest.
 Authors may submit work to COLM that is already available as a preprint (e.g., on arXiv) without citing it; however, previously published papers by the authors on related topics must be cited (with adequate anonymization to preserve double-blind reviewing; see below).

-COLM will not have a separate track for short papers for the 2024 call.
-We appreciate the value of short papers, but we are opting for simplicity for the first iteration.
+COLM 2025 will not have a separate track for short papers.
+We appreciate the value of short papers, but for time being we are not supporting this submission track.

-COLM will does not have a separate track, reviewing, or call for position papers for the 2024 call.
-We are opting for simplicity for the first iteration, so will not solicit for position papers, because to be treated properly, they require a different reviewing process.
+COLM does not have a separate track, reviewing, or call for position papers for the 2025 call.
+We are opting for simplicity, so will not solicit for position papers, because to be treated properly, they require a different reviewing process.

 We don't have a special track for survey papers.
 If you wish, you can submit a survey paper and we will route it to the appropriate area chairs and reviewers and based on their judgment, you will get a decision.